 In many patients with eosinophilic esophagitis, however, the esophagus looks normal or will show only minor abnormalities.
 Unless biopsies are taken of a normal-appearing esophagus, the diagnosis of eosinophilic esophagitis can be missed.
 In fact, not taking biopsies has resulted in some patients having dysphagia for years before the diagnosis of eosinophilic esophagitis is made, and doctors are now more likely to perform biopsies of the esophagus in individuals with dysphagia--even those with a normal-appearing esophagus--who have no clear cause for their dysphagia.

 The incidence of eosinophilic esophagitis is on the rise in the U. S. This rise in incidence may reflect either increased awareness of the disease among the doctors treating patients with dysphagia or an actual increase in the prevalence of this disease.

 Medically Reviewed by a Doctor on 12/2/2013

 Viewers share their comments

-Eosinophilic Esophagitis - Diagnosis Question: Please describe the events that led to a diagnosis of eosinophilic esophagitis.
+Eosinophilic Esophagitis - Experience Question: Please describe your experience with eosinophilic esophagitis.